millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ## Objectives

+-   Learn how to upload files to the OCI Object Store

 -   Learn how to create tables in your database

 -   Learn how to load data from the Object Store